pentops/protoc-gen-go-sugar/README.md

 Short Enum
 ----------

-Proto enum values must be uniquely named in each namespace, however the Go gode adds an extra prefix, so that:
+Proto enum values must be uniquely named in each namespace, however the Go code adds an extra prefix, so that:

 ```